noele952/Hydro_Pico_Garden/README-construction.md

 ## Tools

 The only required tools to build the garden are a razor knife, and wire clippers.
-If you'd like to make the plastic work on the bucket(cutting, shaving) easy, I recommend a [butane soldering iron](https://www.amazon.com/s?k=butane+soldering+iron&crid=M1AR9DCSM4LH&sprefix=butane+soldering+iron%2Caps%2C170&ref=nb_sb_noss_1) with a shaping tool.
+If you'd like to make the plastic work on the bucket(cutting, shaving) easier, I recommend a [butane soldering iron](https://www.amazon.com/s?k=butane+soldering+iron&crid=M1AR9DCSM4LH&sprefix=butane+soldering+iron%2Caps%2C170&ref=nb_sb_noss_1) with a shaping tool.

 ## Assembly